nrwinner/warp-reactor/README.md

 ```
 Generates test-component.js and test-component.scss to src/test-directory/test-component.

-If you would like a component to not be generated in it's own directory, generate it with the `--nodir` flag
+If you would like a component to not be generated in it's own directory, generate it with the `--no-dir` flag

 `warp-reactor generate component test-component --nodir`